patrira/Build-tools-showcasing/Readme.md

 npm start: Starts the local development server with hot-reloading and source maps enabled for debugging.

 npm run build: Creates an optimized production build, including minified JavaScript and CSS, and generates cache-busting filenames.
+And this the link to the deployed app on netlify: https://lucky-sprite-0779ec.netlify.app/

 npm run lint: Runs ESLint to enforce code quality and checks for syntax or style errors.